 3. Don’t drive at night

-4. Choose appropriate accommodations and keep their contacts
+4. Be careful when choosing accommodations and keep their contacts

 5. Check the car every morning